gsliepen/pling/README.md

 # About

-This project is intended to provide a easy and fun way to convert a MIDI controller keyboard into a digital audio workstation, where (almost) all of the DAW functionality will be accessible via the keyboard.
-It is intended to be used with keyboard that have lots of controls, such as:
+This project is intended to provide a easy and fun way to convert a MIDI controller into a digital audio workstation, where (almost) all of the DAW functionality will be accessible via the MIDI controller.
+It is intended to be used with MIDI controllers that have lots of controls, such as:

 * AKAI MPK
 * Arturia Keylab